-The maximum total area of your lot that can be covered by buildings is 40%.
-To determine your lot coverage divide the total floor area of all buildings on the lot by the total lot area.
+The maximum total area of your lot that can be covered by the principal building and garage is 40%, and 42% including accessory buildings (Bylaw 2/2018).
+To determine your lot coverage: divide the total floor area of all buildings on the lot by the total lot area.
 There must be at least 1.5 metres between your house and any shed, gazebo, or accessory building.

 Buildings, including eaves, must not be built over utility right-of-ways.
 The exterior finishes of accessory developments shall match or complement the exterior finishing of the principal building.